justindecunha/CryptoChat/README.md

 # CryptoChat

-CryptoChat is a serverless LAN chat app with support for encryption.
+CryptoChat is a LAN chat app with support for encryption.
 It was designed to showcase decentralized [multicast group communication](https://en.wikipedia.org/wiki/Multicast), in which each individual client broadcasts messages to the group as a whole, rather than relying on client-server communication.

 ## Getting Started